-This taxidermied deer has been completely transformed through the artist’s use of variably sized “PixCell” beads, a term he invented.
-PixCell combines the idea of a “pixel,” the smallest unit of a digital image, with that of a “cell.”
-Whether intentionally or unintentionally on the artist’s part, PixCell-Deer#24 resonates with a type of religious painting known as a Kasuga Deer Mandala, which features a deer—the messenger animal of Shinto deities—posed similarly with its head turned to the side, and with a round sacred mirror on its back.
-In Japanese art, the deer is often depicted as a companion of ancient sages and has auspicious and poetic associations.
+This taxidermied deer has been transformed through the artist’s application of variably sized glass beads called “PixCells,” a term he invented that conflates the idea of a pixel (the smallest unit of a digital image) with a biological cell.
+PixCell-Deer#24, perhaps unintentionally, resonates with a type of Japanese religious painting known as a Kasuga Deer Mandala.
+These paintings feature a deer—the messenger of Shinto deities closely associated with the Kasuga Shrine, in Nara—posed with its head similarly turned to the side and bearing a round sacred mirror on its back.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.